Case examples

 Case

-Client was severely injured while riding a personal watercraft when it was struck by another personal watercraft which had been rented from a “vessel livery operator.”
+Client was severely injured while riding a personal watercraft, when it was struck by another personal watercraft which had been rented from a “vessel livery operator.”
 The rented watercraft’s owner attempted to avoid liability under maritime law and we brought suit and recovered damages for the extreme pain and suffering and physical disfigurement our young client suffered as a result of the collision.

 Case (4)

-Client was injured while aboard a replica of a Spanish Gallion which was in port and on display.
+Client was injured while aboard a replica of a Spanish Galleon which was in port and on display.
 She suffered a spiral fracture of her leg which required surgery to repair.
 We brought suit against the foreign owner of the ship under maritime law and recovered damages for our client’s medical bills and pain and suffering.

 Case (6)

 Client was employed as an engineer on a tow boat and was exposed to air borne lead while doing his job and suffered lead poisoning as a result.
-His employer failed to provide him with maintenance and cure as required by law.
-We brought suit for negligence under the Jones Act and for unseaworthiness and failure ot pay maintenance and cure under the General Maritime Law and recovered damages.
+His employer failed to provide him with maintenance and cure as required by lawWe brought suit for negligence under the Jones Act and for unseaworthiness and failure to pay maintenance and cure under the General Maritime Law and recovered damages.